USEPA/CRACMM/docs/_sources/sphinx/README.md.txt

     ```
     Your main and CRACMMdocs branches should now be identical to that of USEPA/CRACMM.

-3. If you would like to add any additional changes to the repository, now is the time to make those changes on Atmos.
+3. (Optional step.
+Skip to the next step if you are not making changes to the repository other than the HTML update.)
 Feel free to make changes to any file on either `main` or `CRACMMdocs`.
 However, for files that are on both branches, DO NOT make changes to the version of the file on `CRACMMdocs`.
-ONLY make changes to these files on `main`, otherwise merge conflicts may arise later.
-If any changes are made to files on the `CRACMMdocs` branch, you may need to update somthing somewhere in this readme file.
-Please make the necessary updates if there are any relavent changes.

-4. If you made any changes to `main`, make sure to `commit` those changes before moving on to the next step by running the commands:
+ONLY make changes to these files on `main`, otherwise merge conflicts may arise later.  make sure to `commit` those changes before moving on to the next step by running the commands:
     ```
     git add --all
     git commit
     ```
     Then add the desired commit message.

+    If any changes are made to files on the `CRACMMdocs` branch, you may need to update somthing somewhere in this readme file.
+Please make the necessary updates if there are any relavent changes.
 Changes to `CRACMMdocs` can be commited after the HTML is built.

-5. Once the `main` branch of the repository is up to date with all the changes you would like to include on the website, you also need to make those changes appear on the `CRACMMdocs` branch.
+4. Once the `main` branch of the repository is up to date with all the changes you would like to include on the website, you also need to make the updates appear on the `CRACMMdocs` branch.
 To replicate the changes made to `main` on `CRACMMdocs`, enter the commands:
     ```
     git switch CRACMMdocs
     git merge main